 This we look at in a more in depth way in our post on the Flesch Reading Score.
 Here we define terms, give example and explore the benefits of legibility.

 Headlines are becoming shorter too, with more use of a sub heading structure and spacing between text blocks, paragraphs and content sections.
 This all has a bearing on overall layout, forcing the hand to give a more overall simplistic or less fussy layout structure.
 This is a good thing, it keeps things looking very open.
 Clean for the user to follow, so as not to get lost in a wash of content, or how to move from one page to another.

-Images are becoming larger in size and used a little more sparingly, which helps reduce the overall file size of a page.
-Google is giving more a more weight to ranking positions based on speed – speed being determined by how fast a page loads and a direct consequence of file size, hence the use of less images.
-This goes hand in hand with the use of fewer plugins on sites, as the more plugins used, the heavier the overall file size of a page / website.
-Obviously functionality is determined by the needs of that particularly website and client – but the use of a plugin for the sake of it is now becoming obsolete.
-The return of a simplistic, minimalist approach and raw based code is now being favoured over elaborate / more complex features.
-That is not to say these kind of features have come to an end – just used more sparingly and where needs dictate their use.
+Images have become larger in size and used a little more sparingly, which helps reduce the overall file size of a page.
+Google is giving more a more weight to ranking positions based on speed.
+Speed is how fast a page loads and a direct consequence of file size, hence the use of less images.
+This goes hand in hand with the use of fewer plugins on sites.
+The more plugins used, the heavier the file size and slower it will be to download these features / scripts.